ajgapper/lawncare/static/content/webpage/reviews.md

         - One or two varieties of beans"
       plan: Web hosting
       price: £15/month
+    - description:
-    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
+        "Great for avid drinkers, java-loving couples and bigger crowds"
       items:
         - 6 lbs of coffee per month
         - Green or roasted beans
         - Up to 4 different varieties of beans
       plan: Portfolio subscription
       price: £50/month
+    - description:
-    - description: Want a few tiny batches from different varieties?
+        Want a few tiny batches from different varieties?
 Try our custom plan
       items:
         - Whatever you need
         - Green or roasted beans